 JACKSONVILLE, Fla. – If you’re a strong swimmer who’s looking for a summer job, then look no further.

-The city of Jacksonville is hiring lifeguards to staff public pools over the summer, the city announced in a Monday news release.
-The starting pay for newly hired city lifeguards is $10 an hour.
+The city of Jacksonville is hiring lifeguards to staff public pools over the summer, the city announced on Thursday.
+The starting pay for newly hired city lifeguards is $12 an hour.

-Applicants must be 15 years old and have completed lifeguard training, which includes a 300-yard swim, treading water hands-free for two minutes and retrieving a 10-pound brick from a diving well.
+Applicants must be 15 years old and pass a skills test, which includes a 300-yard swim, treading water hands-free for two minutes and retrieving a 10-pound brick from the bottom of a diving well.

 “Becoming a lifeguard is (a) wonderful opportunity to learn leadership, responsibility and teamwork.
 Apply now for a rewarding summer job that also looks great on a professional resume,” the city said.